warpBytes/multizone-secure-iot-stack/README.md

 # MultiZone Secure IoT Stack

-The first Secure IoT Stack for RISC-V – a secure implementation of freeRTOS with hardware enforced separation between the OS, TCP/IP stack and root of trust with TLS 1.3 encryption for data in transit.
+The first Secure IoT Stack for RISC-V – a secure implementation of freeRTOS with hardware enforced separation between the OS, TCP/IP stack and root of trust with TLS 1.3 for secure Internet of Things applications.

 This reference implementation combines freeRTOS, picoTCP, wolfSSL and Root of Trust as physically isolated TEE zones
  - X300 Bitstream : Rocket core with Ethernet Peripheral for Xilinx A7-35T Arty Board